New Haven Friends Meeting

 Worship with us!

-Meeting for Worship Sun 10:30 - 11:30am (and Sept to May First Day School for children)
+Meeting for Worship Sun 10:30 - 11:30am (and Sept to May First Day School for children).
+Childcare for babies is provided year round.

 Fellowship Hour Sun 11:30 to 12:30 with light refreshments and conversation